Moving to Mallorca

 Expats moving to Mallorca will find few destinations more desirable or effortless than this, the largest of the four Balearic islands of Spain.
 Since the fifties the Mediterranean island has proved a magnet for tourists and this has created a sound and safe infrastructure benefiting both visitors and residents alike.

-The capital of Palma, home to nearly 50 percent of the 800,000 population, has grand architectural sites, art galleries, shops and museums.
+The capital of Palma has grand architectural sites, art galleries, shops and museums.
 It also provides excellent international schools, private and state hospitals and transport links, with most European capitals reached by air within two hours.

 Despite Spain’s troubled economy, Mallorca remains reasonably buoyant thanks to its thriving tourism industry, which accounts for approximately 80 percent of the island’s income.
 Construction and agriculture - particularly potato and almond production for export - represent the island’s other main industries.
 For this reason most expat employment is to be found in tourism and related service businesses.